Analysis of Blocking Probability in a Relay-based Cellular OFDMA Network: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In cellular OFDMA networks, in order to meet the same rate requirement, the number of subcarriers required are different for different users (due to differences in their locations and experienced SIR) on various links.
 Therefore traditional methods of blocking probability computation cannot be used directly.
 We have proposed an analytical model to evaluate blocking probability for relay based cellular OFDMA networks.
-The CDF of SIR is determined and is used to compute the probability distribution of subcarriers required on the three transmission links.
+The CDF of SIR is determined to compute the probability distribution of subcarriers required on the three transmission links.
 The incoming users are classified into different classes based on their subcarrier requirement.
 We have modelled such a system by a multi-dimensional Markov chain.
 The effects of subcarrier bandwidth ($W$) and rate requirement ($R$) on the blocking probability are analyzed.
-We have also analyzed the effect of rate requirement on the definition of class and number of classes.
-This model is useful in the performance evaluation, design and planning of relay based cellular OFDMA networks like LTE.
-In this work, we have assumed that the total subcarriers are partitioned between BS and RS in somewhat heuristic manner.
-We are investigating the impact of optimal resource partitioning between BS and RSs on the blocking probability as future work.
+We have also analyzed the effect of rate requirement on the definition of class and number of classes. \\ We have considered six relays per cell in our system model, with their locations fixed in the cell.
+However, the optimal location of RSs can impact the system performance in terms of improving cellular coverage or network capacity.
+One of the author's work \cite{NCC_Mahima} considers the optimal relay placement problem in the context of maximizing the cellular coverage.
+The optimal relay positioning to maximize capacity and reduce blocking probability is can be investigated as future work. \\ Though we do not consider multi-service traffic where each class of users has a different rate requirement, our analysis can be extended to such a scenario.
+We have considered uniform distribution of users and partitioned total available subcarriers $(K)$ between BS and RS in somewhat heuristic manner.
+However practically, there may be non-uniform traffic in relay region and an optimal resource partitioning scheme can be designed.